HackerSpace-PESU/pesu-for-dummies/The RR Campus/the-gym.md

 * A deodrant

 ## The Locker Rooms
-* The locker rooms are located in the second floor, with ample amount of storage.
+* The locker rooms are located in the same floor as the Cardio equipment, with ample amount of storage.
 * There are also a few changing rooms, washrooms and two showers with cold water only.